Swedish Meatball Recipe

 Instructions

-- 4Add the meatballs to the sauce and turn to coat.
-Cover and reduce the heat to low.
-Simmer until the gravy has thickened and the meatballs reach an internal temperature of 165°F on an instant-read thermometer, about 10 minutes.
+- 5Return the meatballs to the skillet, turning gently to coat in the sauce.
+Cover, reduce heat to low, and simmer for 10 minutes until the gravy reaches desired thickness and the meatballs reach an internal temperature of 165°F on an instant-read thermometer.

 Nutrition — Per Serving